rsdoiel/antenna/home.md

 date: 2025-01-14, from: Dwell

-The designer and curator says the spiritual object from his mother’s hometown shaped his understanding of rituals as a child, and reminds him to form new ones.
+Anand Sheth says the spiritual object from his mother’s hometown shaped his understanding of rituals as a child, and reminds him to form new ones.

 <br>